Compliance

 Management Structure

-MIRARTH HOLDINGS Group has established a system to promote and ensure compliance throughout the Group.
+Our group has established a system to promote and ensure compliance throughout the entire group.

-The Compliance Committee determines the Company's compliance-related policies and measures, and when it receives a report of a compliance violation or potential violation, it directs and investigates.
+The Compliance Committee determines the compliance policies and measures for our group companies, and when it receives reports of compliance violations or potential violations, it instructs and conducts investigations.

-A system is in place to monitor the status of compliance at each Group company through the establishment of a Harassment Compliance Helpline and collaboration between the Compliance Committee and the Group Internal Audit Office.
+A system for monitoring compliance status at each company within the group has been established through measures such as the creation of a harassment compliance helpline and cooperation between the Compliance Committee and the Group Internal Audit Office.

 Internal Whistle-Blowing System (Help Line)